Irving K Barber Faculty of Arts and Social Sciences

 There’s more at stake than simply keeping the fans happy

-The post UBCO study determines a homegrown player is worth an extra $4.8M annually to an NHL team appeared first on UBC Okanagan News.
+The post UBCO study finds a homegrown player is worth an extra $4.8M annually to an NHL team appeared first on UBC’s Okanagan News.

 Posted in Economics, Philosophy and Political Science, Irving K Barber Faculty of Arts and Social Sciences, Media Release